Notes for an address at the provincial forum for Ontario's Francophone Immigration Support Networks

 - the difficulty French-language schools have in reaching out to these families when they arrive in the country to tell them about the French-language education opportunities that are available to their children; and

-- the lack of resources to meet the specific needs of refugees.
+- the lack of appropriate resources to meet the specific needs of newcomers.

-I wrote to the Minister of Immigration, Refugees and Citizenship to share my concerns about integrating refugees in minority French language schools.
+He and I share the same viewpoint on this situation.
+Last Friday I met with the Minister of Immigration, Refugees and Citizenship to express my concerns about the integration of refugees in minority language schools.
+I also raised other issues relevant to the provinces, including Ontario.

-Because let’s be clear: in order to achieve our objectives, governments are going to have to invest time and money to ensure that newcomers integrate effectively and that they stay in our regions for the long term.
-Communities will also have to be bold and take the initiative.
+Because let’s be clear: in order to achieve the objectives they set, governments are going to have to invest time and money to ensure that newcomers integrate effectively and that they stay in our regions for the long term.
+I would add that communities will also have to be bold and take the initiative.

 Thank you for your attention.
 I hope you have a very productive forum.